lancs-gridpp/gridmon/xrootd.md

 ## Configuration

-`xrootd-monitor` treats non-switch arguments as names of YAML files, which are loaded and merged, overriding some defaults.
+`xrootd-monitor` treats non-switch arguments as names of YAML files, which are loaded in first and merged, overriding some defaults.
+`-c file` attempts to load and merge optional configuration from `file`, but without error if the file does not exist.
+All such files are loaded in after non-switch arguments.
-Switches then override files' contents.
+Finallly, the other switches then override files' contents.

 The following configuration is recognized:

 ```yaml